 - Cruise control system switch in the home position.
-In this position, the cruise control system function is switched off. - Cruise control system switch is in the pressed position.
+In this position, the cruise control system function is switched off. - Cruise control system switch in the pressed position.
 In this position, the cruise control system function is switched on.
-The cruise control system indicator lamp is lights up in the combination instrument.
+The cruise control system indicator lamp in the combination instrument.